34 Spring Cleaning Tips to Make It a Breeze

 Lampshade Lint Roller

 Fabric lampshades are magnets for dust and pet hair.
 You can’t just throw them in the washing machine, so what do you do?
-We’ve found that a lint roller works really well.
+Here’s one of our favorite spring cleaning tips: we’ve found that a lint roller works really well.
 Be careful though when cleaning, as lampshades are fragile and can even become brittle.
 A torn lampshade is worse than a dirty one.

 Get Wrinkles Out of Your Laundry with Zero Effort